zylklab/avro-examples/README.md

 ## Tests

-We check for full compatibility on the following Avro schema types: primitive types, unions, arrays, maps, enums, records and fixed.
+We check for compatibility on the following Avro schema types: primitive types, unions, arrays, maps, enums, records and fixed.
 This means that each schema should, at least, provide backward and forward compatibility with the immediate previous or next version.
 As such, each test contains at least two versions of an schema.
 We use three versions when dealing with the primitive type INT, as they can be promoted to many other types.

 For the purpose of this project, we use the following primitive types: INT, LONG, FLOAT, STRING, BYTES and NULL.